-This paper provides a comprehensive survey of the econometrics of mean-variance efficiency tests.
+This paper provides a comprehensive survey of the econometrics of meanvariance efficiency tests.
 Starting with the classic F test of Gibbons, Ross and Shanken (1989) and its generalised method of moments version, I analyse the effects of the number of assets and portfolio composition on test power.
-I then discuss asymptotically equivalent tests based on mean representing portfolios and Hansen-Jagannathan frontiers, and study the trade-offs between efficiency and robustness of using parametric and semiparametric likelihood procedures that assume either elliptical innovations or elliptical returns.
-After reviewing finite sample tests, I conclude with a discussion of mean-variance-skewness efficiency and spanning tests.
+I then discuss asymptotically equivalent tests based on portfolio weights, and study the trade-offs between efficiency and robustness of using parametric and semiparametric likelihood procedures that assume either elliptical innovations or elliptical returns.
+After reviewing finite sample tests, I conclude with a discussion of meanvariance-skewness efficiency and spanning tests, and other interesting extensions.